 master branch (at HEAD) contains the same functionality, but updated for runtime permissions.
 The two branches are set up to use a different application ID and name so that they can be installed on the same device and easily distinguished.

-Read more about runtime permissions on Android Developers reference.
+Read more about runtime permissions on Android Developers reference pages.